oldManLemon/scriptsForAdmin/mailArchiver/README.md

+# Welcome to the example REPO!!!
+This is the example repo.
+It is not entirly useless I promise.
+This is holds a few bat scripts I have written and the mailArchiver py script which can be converted into an exe.

 # mailArchiver
 This is designed to deal with the files that are outputted from GFI Mail Archiver.
 The files are in a very particular manner which makes manually copying them and moving them around annoying.
 Needs to be run as admin